justinccdev/opensimulator-tools/infrastructure/control/osimctrl/README.md

 # README #

-A very simple script for starting components of OpenSimulator as a user rather than root.
+A simple couple of scripts for starting components of OpenSimulator as a user rather than root.
 Incorporates checks to avoid starting a component instance if one is already running